alias/erpnext/readme_pcg.md

 Open Questions
 --------------
-Where are the custome doctypes?
+Where are the custom doctypes (properties)?

 Database (beside pure Data)
 ---------------------------
-Doctypes with  custom forms: ysee database> Customer, Company (reduced fields)
+Doctypes with  custom forms see "tabCustom Fields"